Published on 10/1/2026

 In financial due diligence in M&A, this process helps stakeholders move beyond surface-level financials and understand the true economic reality of the business.
 It ensures that decisions are based on facts rather than assumptions.

-Buy-side financial due diligence is conducted from the perspective of the acquirer or investor.
-Its primary purpose is to protect the buyer’s interests by identifying risks that could impact valuation or future returns.
+Buy-side financial due diligence is conducted from the perspective of the acquirer or investor, focusing on evaluating financial risks and validating investment assumptions.
+Its primary purpose is to protect the buyer’s interests by identifying potential risks that could impact valuation, deal structure, or future returns.

 Key focus areas include: